Provisional Patent Protection: Everything You Need to Know

 Only about half of the submitted patent applications each year end in a patent.
 Every patented invention won’t make money, in-fact, less than 3 percent of inventions that are patented ever make money.

 Consider factors that affect profitability, likecompetitors, production costs, and the demand of the product.
 You can collect information by asking individuals you know or experts in the field.

 Your invention must be differentoperationally or physically in some way from any preexisting inventions - known to the USPTO as "prior art" - to be a contender for a patent.You must consider whether individuals working in the field would consider the invention obvious.

 If you need help learning more about provisional patent protection, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.